usnistgov/ucef-gateway/README.md

+This code was designed to run in the UCEF Virtual Machine (https://github.com/usnistgov/ucef).
+When using a different environment, the Eclipse Modeling Framework dependencies will have to be extracted from Eclipse and installed into the local maven repository before the code will compile.
+The gateway has very limited support when run outside of UCEF.

 # UCEF Gateway
 A generic federate that supports three broad capabilities:
 1. The sending of interactions and object updates without dependencies on WebGME generated Java classes.